Table Of Contents

 Mainly just because of the context – People generally don’t go on Facebook with the intention of buying something.

-So unless you’re an extremely talented copywriter or have a talented team of creatives, you’re best off avoiding this approach, especially if you’re new to ads.
+So unless you’re an extremely talented copywriter or have a talented team of creatives, you’re best off avoiding this approach to sell directly.

-Additional Underutilised Ad Platforms To Be Aware Of
+Underutilised Online Advertising Platforms To Be Aware Of

-One massively underutilised platform right now, especially in the B2B world right now is LinkedIn!
+One massively underutilised online advertising platform right now, especially in the B2B world right now is LinkedIn!

 In fact, LinkedIn has the best organic reach potential of any other platform so it can actually be a great place to reach your audience, even without paid ads (check out our LinkedIn Training video here).